 Why are Rituals Important to Consumers and Marketers?

-Rituals thrive where there is uncertainty of outcome.
+Rituals thrive where there is the uncertainty of outcome.
 Uncertainty about money, health, social acceptance, employment, or any other outcome that is important to us.
 The ritual helps us a feeling of control over the uncertainty and help ensure we get the outcome we want.
-Gambling, cleaning, and cooking are classical areas for rich ritual consumer behaviour as are areas where the risk is social such as in gift giving, education and employment.
-In the social domain rituals can become part of what we call manners.
+Gambling, cleaning, and cooking are classical areas for rich ritual consumer behaviour as are areas where the risk is social such as in gift-giving, education and employment.
+In the social domain, rituals can become part of what we call manners.
 Rituals designed for social acceptance, cohesion, and health.

 Objects used in a ritual can be viewed as worth paying more for or have consumers place a premium on their quality and price.

 A Tea Ritual.
 When guests arrive it is loose leaf tea and not a tea bag.
 First I ask our guests what type of tea they want; offering a range of types like green, black, fermented, loose, and rolled teas.
 When making the tea I put cold water in the kettle on then take out a tea pot with matching cups.
 If we do not have enough cups then I have the odd or chipped one.
 I like to use smaller cups; not mugs unless I have to.
 When the kettle is boiled I then put some in the pot and then empty is and pore in more again, to heat the pot and clear it out, even though the pot is clean.
 When serving the tea I fill the cup of the eldest female or the female guest first then their partner.
 I always put the milk in last even for loose leaf tea.
 My grandmother said this was to ensure you have red head children.
 And then there as the biscuits and cake!